rust-lang/blog.rust-lang.org/posts/2019-12-30-reducing-support-for-apple-32bit-targets.md

 developers from cross-compiling 32bit programs and apps starting from Xcode 10 (the platform’s IDE, containing the SDKs).

-Due to those decisions from Apple, the targets are not much useful to our users anymore, and their choice to prevent cross-compiling makes it hard for the project to continue supporting the 32bit platform in the long term.
+Due to those decisions from Apple, the targets are no longer useful to our users, and their choice to prevent cross-compiling makes it hard for the project to continue supporting the 32bit platform in the long term.

 [deprecate-macos]: https://support.apple.com/en-us/HT208436